rmiesen/ChefConf-2018/Day1/worksession_windows-automation.md

    - Lots of variability in installing packages on Windows.
  * Chocolatey
    - Easy to manage software lifecycle
-   - Universal format for managing all aspects of Windows software (msi, scripts, zips, binaries, etc.
+   - Universal format for managing all aspects of Windows software (msi, scripts, zips, binaries, etc).
    - PowerShell module simplifies work.
    - Packages are independent building blocks
    - Integrates with configuration management systems.